-In a bus station sweating profusely, drinking excellent Myanmar beer having survived the first week, eaten every local street food that looks edible and suffered the consequences and now about to start on a 10-hour overnight bus journey to Bagan, home of the temples.
-Now I have been and worked in many places but this is a reminder to anyone who reads this, health care professional or patient, how fortunate we all are in the West.
+In a bus station sweating profusely, drinking excellent Myanmar beer having survived the first week, eaten every local street food that looks edible and suffered the consequences and now about to start on a 10-hour overnight bus journey to Bagan, home of the temples (picture).
+Now I have been and worked in many places but this is a reminder to anyone who reads this, health care professional, patient, or surfing bored blog-reader, how fortunate we all are in the West.

 So why am I here?
-Having had my farewell speeches from North Manchester after what I calculated with low grade A-level maths to be around 27 years of loyal Consultant service to the public’s cherished NHS and my most beloved patients and colleagues, I have dusted down my stethoscope and swopped looking important to the wake-up call of being a jobbing doctor again.
-After a couple of weeks’ holiday attempting for at least the twentieth time to master the basic art of skiing, I headed out to work for a medical charity called Green Shoots Foundation whose mission includes providing staff and resources to educate and assist in HIV care.
+Having had my mini-fanfare of farewell speeches from North Manchester after what I calculated with low grade A-level maths to be around 27 years of loyal Consultant service to the public’s cherished NHS and my most beloved patients and colleagues, I have dusted down my stethoscope and swopped looking important to the wake-up call of being a jobbing doctor again.
+After a couple of weeks’ holiday attempting for at least the twentieth time to master the basic art of skiing, I headed out to work for a medical charity called Green Shoots Foundation whose mission includes providing staff and resources to educate and assist in HIV care in Myanmar.
 I work under the umbrella of Medical Action Myanmar (MAM) who run several clinics in Myanmar, four in Yangon, and an expansive project of outreach care around the country.
 More of their activities later.

 So, what’s it like?
-They say it’s going to hit 40C this week so obviously, it’s very hot and top strength sun-block is a must.
-After only a day working in the clinics you begin to understand the intense pressures that the staff work under and the fluid-sapping shirt-soaking conditions (picture).
-Attached are a couple of pictures of one of the clinics that run in the outskirts of Yangon (pictures).
-Amazingly in the clinic, there are over 4000 HIV patients and 500 children with HIV being cared for in this clinic alone and around 7,500 in all four clinics in Yangon, three times the number back home in Manchester which we considered to be a ‘large’ unit.
+They say it’s going to hit 40oC and first-degree burning hot and so top of the range strength sun-block is a must (picture).
+After only a day working in the clinics you begin to understand two key things: the intense pressures that the staff work under and the fluid-sapping shirt-soaking conditions (picture).
+Attached are a couple of pictures of one of the clinics that’s in the outskirts of Yangon (pictures).
+Amazingly in the clinic, there are over 4000 HIV patients and 500 children with HIV being cared for in this clinic alone and in total around 7,500 in all four clinics in Yangon, three times the number back home in Manchester which we considered to be a ‘large’ unit.
 Given the local Burmese doctors also have to deal with a staggering amount of TB and anything else that comes in from the street, they earn their weekly wage many times over and work their proverbial socks off, although flip-flops are the de-rigeur footwear.